When you send an email from your CRM site or when a system notification email is sent out, the email will show your email address to the recipient.

 Domain-based Message Authentication, Reporting & Conformance, or DMARC, is a protocol that uses Sender Policy Framework, (SPF) and DomainKeys identified mail (DKIM) to determine the authenticity of an email message.

 DMARC makes it easier for Internet Service Providers (ISPs) to prevent malicious email practices, such as domain spoofing in order to phish for recipients’ personal information.

 Essentially, it allows email senders to specify how to handle emails that were not authenticated using SPF or DKIM.
-Senders can opt to send those emails to the junk folder or have them blocked them all together.
-By doing so, ISPs can better identify spammers and prevent malicious email from invading consumer inboxes while minimizing false positives and providing better authentication reporting for greater transparency in the marketplace.
+Senders can opt to send those emails to the junk folder or have them blocked altogether.
+By doing so, ISPs can better identify spammers and prevent malicious emails from invading consumer inboxes while minimizing false positives and providing better authentication reporting for greater transparency in the marketplace.